Table of Contents[Hide][Show]

 Buying Organic or Heirloom Seeds Without Supporting Monsanto

-Beth has done her very best to make sure the information she has uncovered is current and pertinent with updated listings for the 2013 growing season.
-Here are the steps she recommends for those who want to truly strike a blow for sustainability in every way with their home gardens:
+Here are the recommended steps for the 2014 growing season for those who want to truly strike a blow for sustainability in every way with their home gardens:

-- Avoid buying from the seed companies affiliated with Monsanto.
-Here’s a list of these seed companies: http://www.seminis.com/glo
+Avoid buying from the seed companies affiliated with Monsanto.
+Here’s a list of these seed companies by location (enter you zipcode for a list of dealers to avoid).

 - Ask seed companies if they have taken the Safe Seed Pledge.
-Here’s a list of companies that have done so: http://www.councilforresponsib
+Here’s a list of companies that have taken the Safe Seed Pledge and believe in responsible plant genetics.
+These are good companies to buy from.

 Monsanto’s corporate quest is clearly to make money on each and every one of us whether we choose to eat supermarket frankenfoods produced with abominable, patented GM crops or carefully plant and tend an organic garden at home.
 Here’s some background information on the subject you may find interesting as well as enlightening: